By COGwriter

 Therefore, it is no surprise since John outlived Peter and all the other original apostles that any church leadership succession would have transferred to him.
 Notice that even Catholic scholars admit that John guided the churches in Ephesus.

-John also kept the Passover, not according to the way it is now kept in Rome, but the way that Jesus and the Jews kept it.
+John did not keep the Passover according to the way it is now kept in Rome, but the way that Jesus and the Jews kept it.
 Notice what the medieval historian and Catholic Priest Bede (also known as “the Venerable Bede”) recorded from a Catholic Abbot named Wilfrid near the beginning of the eighth century about the Apostle John’s practices regarding Passover (inaccurately called "Easter" below):

 It was on Patmos that John wrote the Book of Revelation (Revelation 1:9-11), which was partially addressed to the Church in Ephesus.
 Here is what Revelation 2:1-7 teaches about Ephesus: